ryan-roemer/loose-bits/_posts/2012-09-30-responsive-web-design-twitter-bootstrap.md

 I downloaded the [full bootstrap build][build] from source, so that I could customize parts of the framework and only add in what I needed.
-As this blog is hosted as an open source project on [GitHub][github], you can actually view / download all of the work at my [loose-bits][lb_repo].
+As this blog is hosted as an open source project on [GitHub][github], all of my source code, including my custom compilation scripts, is available for checkout or downloading at my [Loose Bits repository][lb_repo].

 <!-- more start -->

-While I did customize some colors and variables for Bootstrap and did spend some time insert Bootstrap-compatible CSS classes in my HTML layout, I have to say the overall experience was quite easy, and I'm pleased with the final results.
+While I did customize some colors and variables for Bootstrap and spent some time insert Bootstrap-compatible CSS classes in my HTML layout, I have to say the overall experience was quite easy, and I'm pleased with the final website.

-You can view the different layout effects for different viewports simply by resizing your browser window (assuming you are on a desktop).
-But, the gist of the big changes are that in desktop view, here is the main header and an article title:
+The different layout effects for different viewports can be viewed simply by resizing a browser window on a desktop computer.
+In desktop view, I've retooled the main header and navigation bar to look like:

 <div class="pull-center">
   <img class="bordered" src="{{ img_dir }}/desktop.png" />
   <p />
 </div>

-I've used the basic "inverse" (dark) theme and use the fantastic [Font Awesome][font_awesome] icons for each navigation bar menu item.
+My layout uses the basic "inverse" (dark) Bootstrap theme and integrates the fantastic [Font Awesome][font_awesome] icons for each navigation bar menu item.

 ## Loose Bits on Mobile!

+Moving on to the mobile experience, the header and full navigation bars are replaced by a title-only heading with a clickable navigation menu button.
-Getting on to the "mobile" aspect, if you resize the page, then the menu will adjust the look and feel and change into a mobile mode.
-So, resizing the window down to mobile phone size (or if you are already viewing the site on a mobile phone), we get:
+Resizing a browser window down to mobile phone size (or if already on a mobile device), we get:

 <div class="pull-center">
   <img class="bordered" src="{{ img_dir }}/mobile.png" />